 Shannon’s Peanut Butter Caramel Rice Krispies

 In the mood for something nostalgic?
 Shannon from The Glowing Fridge has you covered!

 Rice Krispies evoke fond childhood memories for many of us, so get set for them to start flooding back when you make this tray of deliciousness.
-This recipe combines peanut butter, caramel (check out my post on veganism and caramel for more on this ingredient), and brown rice syrup to give these bars a sweet, nutty taste that is just to die for.
+This recipe combines peanut butter, caramel (check out my post Is Caramel Vegan? for more on this ingredient), and brown rice syrup to give these bars a sweet, nutty taste that is just to die for.

 Head over to Shannon’s wonderful blog to find out exactly how to put them together.

 Chocolate-dipped Peanut Butter Cookies from My Darling Vegan